HTTP protocols, the request-response cycle, and status codes are fundamental concepts behind how the web works.

 Leverage HTTP knowledge to build robust apps.
 Always prefer HTTPS (HTTP over TLS) for security—browsers block insecure requests by default.

-Optimize with:
+Optimize With:

 1. Caching headers (e.g., Cache-Control: max-age=3600) to reduce requests.